 On a slower system its also possible to just record 1024x768 in OBS and later on upscale that with shotcut/vidcoder/handbrake to 1080p/1440p, Youtube processes videos in 1440p in much higher bitrate than 1080p.

 When doing test recording make sure to rapidly move mouse to give allot of screen movement.
 Sometimes recording can look smooth during simple test recording but end up stuttery on real game with rapid mouse movements.

 To squeeze out even more quality when recording in lower game resolution to higher video resolution use upscale filters.
 Click on the Video Canvas and try the "Scale Filtering" settings for allot better upscaling in OBS.
 (But can be heavy on performance)

 TO Sound Settings

-The audio can sound glitchy if you have "Surround Sound" or "3D Surround" enabled in the ingame TO audio settings.
-(Must restart TO after changing these settings to take effect)
+The audio can sound glitchy if you have "Surround Sound" or "3D Surround" enabled in the ingame TO audio settings, restart TO for changes of these settings to take effect.

 TO Video Settings

 For maximum video quality you could set Anti Aliasing to 8x and make sure Anisotropic Filtering is set to 16x, read how in the AA & AF guide.